 There are many variables that can lead to parents not being able to contribute to the child’s cultural information and it is really a case by case situation to determine how best to proceed with obtaining information.
 The first action step would be to have a discussion with the child’s care team to discuss and determine the best course of action.

 Although there are many variables in this situation depending in the circumstances, some suggestions for action include:

-- Development of a genogram to include names of grandparents or great-parents that can then be used to consult with a Senior Advisor or ACCSASS worker to help determine Aboriginal family connections and mob.
+- Development of a genogram to include names of grandparents or great-grandparents that can then be used to consult with a Senior Advisor or ACCSASS worker to help determine Aboriginal family connections and mob.